-- e) One (1) level on the salary schedule will be given for thirty (30) hours beyond a master's degree in a related field or for a second masters degree in a related field. - f) The College has the exclusive right when placing a new faculty member on the faculty salary schedule to place that individual at a level on the faculty salary schedule that is higher than described in "Exhibit A", B. New Faculty, 1 & 2 as long as the College "meets and discusses" with the Association the rationale for the faculty member's initial placement.
+- c) Three (3) years of related full-time military experience equals one (1) level on the salary schedule.
+Up to a maximum of thirty (30) years of such experience shall be applied. - d) Total combined credit for full-time related teaching, work experience and military experience may not exceed thirty (30) years. - e) One (1) level on the salary schedule will be given for thirty (30) hours beyond a master's degree in a related field or for a second master's degree in a related field. - f) The College has the exclusive right when placing a new faculty member on the faculty salary schedule to place that individual at a level on the faculty salary schedule that is higher than described in "Exhibit A", B. New Faculty, 1 & 2 as long as the College "meets and discusses" with the Association the rationale for the faculty member's initial placement.